 However, most medical assistants tend to earn more than the national average by becoming certified and opting for specialized careers such as obstetrics-gynecology or podiatrist.

-The BLS also reported a positive job outlook for medical assistants, with their job growth expected to increase by 16% by the year 2031.
+The BLS also reported a positive medical assistant job outlook, with their job growth expected to increase by 16% by the year 2031.
 Also, medical assistants also have the opportunity to evolve their careers further by attending schools to become registered nurses or physician assistants.

 Also see: Certified Medical Assistant Salary